Repair and Convert Orphaned OST Files to PST

-An OST (Offline Storage Table) file is a local copy of your mailbox that Outlook creates when connected to an Exchange server.
-This file allows you to access your emails, calendar events, contacts, and other mailbox items even when you're offline.
-However, if the mailbox is deleted from the server or the Exchange account becomes permanently inaccessible, the OST file becomes orphaned.
-In this state, it loses connection with the original mailbox and can no longer be opened or used in Outlook.
+An OST (Offline Storage Table) file is a locally stored copy of an Outlook mailbox created when Outlook connects to an Exchange server.
+It lets you work with emails, calendars, contacts, and other mailbox data even without an active internet connection.
+However, when the mailbox is removed from the server or the Exchange account is no longer available, the OST file loses its server connection and becomes orphaned, making it unusable in Outlook.

-- When the caching controller used with the Exchange Server fails, the cached data is lost and the database is corrupted, which makes the OST file orphaned.
+- Exchange Cache Controller Failure: If the caching controller used by the Exchange Server fails, cached mailbox data may be lost and the database is corrupted, causing the OST file to become orphaned.
+EdbMails bypasses cache dependencies and retrieves mailbox data directly from the OST file.

 How to recover and convert orphaned OST files to PST?